Chapter 6: Advanced Quality Management for Dummies

 One thing you’ll want to consider as you begin this initiative is the ability of your quality professionals to speak the language of business.

 What does this mean?
-One measure of success when implementing a QMS is the full approval of upper management.
+One measure of success when implementing a QMS software is the full approval of upper management.
 Unless the quality team can speak to executives in the language of business — revenue, cost savings, risk, and return on investment (ROI), and even sustainability — you may not get the buy-in you want and the outcomes you deserve.

 Tom Perkins, Quality Manager, Skywater Technologies said, “When we invested in ETQ’s QMS we immediately recognized that we could reduce our risk of non-compliance, streamline operations, reduce costs, and grow revenue.”